Linwei-Chen/Seg-Aliasing/README.md

 Configs can be found [here](./mmseg_custom/configs).

 Some checkpoints may yield higher results than those reported.
-We also recommend pretraining the proposed method on ImageNet to fully unleash its pote
+We also recommend pretraining the proposed method on ImageNet to fully unleash its potential.

-tial.

 ## Citation